coastalboundarydynamicsresearchgroup/SonarController/hardware/setupRPi.md

 - Power is being provided via USB-C on the lower right of the board.
 - The board is booting and running its O/S and programs from the micro-SD card, the edge of which can be seen peeking out of the bottom edge of the board.
-- The Ethernet wire used for development is can be seen at the top left of the board.
+- The Ethernet wire used for development can be seen at the top left of the board.
 - The RS-485 converter is connected to a USB slot via a short extension cord, since it is too wide to plug directly in.
 - The USB thumb drive is marginally visible in the USB slot under the extension cord.